 Identify and support candidates for the public office of Sarasota City Commissioner who will seek to implement resident-friendly positions on issues relevant to a livable city.

 Advocate for issues of importance to residents.

 Inform voters about the issues and candidates who are resident-friendly.

 Everyone who resides in Sarasota, appreciates our dynamic and walkable City, and wants a city that is a safe and pleasant destination for living, shopping, dining, entertainment, leisure, culture, and more.

 Who Should Care

-The growing City of Sarasota residential community has yet to achieve representation appropriate for its size and contributions to the local economy.
+People are the lifeblood of any city, and the building blocks of community and neighborhoods.
+The growing City of Sarasota residential community has yet to achieve representation appropriate for its contributions to the local economy.